Robert Madziak receives the Harry C. Rowsell Lifetime Achievement Award

 “It’s not only humane, but it also produces more stress-free animals, which leads to better research.”

-Since taking on the role of director in 2002, Madziak has led the expansion of services including Genetically Engineered Model Services and new aquatic facility for zebra fish requiring specialized lighting and water treatment systems.
+Since taking on the role of director in 2002, Madziak has led the expansion of services including Genetically Engineered Model Services and a new aquatic facility for zebra fish requiring specialized lighting and water treatment systems.

 He led the CACS team through the COVID-19 pandemic, maintaining care seven days per week when labs were forced to close and research programs paused.
 In 2020, his technical staff were honoured with a UM Award of Excellence.